wernad/json2cif/README.md

+# DEPLOYMENT IS CURRENTLY DOWN

 ## Overview
-This is utility tool for my main diploma thesis (https://github.com/wernad/channelsdb).
+This is utility tool created for ChannelsDB workflow related to CIF files (https://github.com/wernad/channelsdb).
 This application convert JSON containing PDB or Alphafill related data into CIF file.
 Output CIF file can be exported.
 ### Run the app